 When will the Google Pixel Watch be out?

-We expect to see the Pixel 3 and Pixel 3 XL this autumn – and the Pixel Watch should launch right alongside them.
+We expect to see the Pixel 3 and Pixel 3 XL this autumn – and we thought that the Pixel Watch would launch right alongside them.

-That's according to noted leaker Even Blass, who says that a source tells him "with high confidence" that a Pixel Watch will show up at Google's big hardware event later this year.
-We've heard rumblings of a Google watch in the past, but it sounds like this source is solidly convinced that it's really happening this time around.
+That was according to noted leaker Even Blass, who said that a source told him "with high confidence" that a Pixel Watch would show up at Google's big hardware event later this year.
+We had heard rumblings of a Google watch in the past, and it sounded like that source wass solidly convinced that it's really happening this time around.